Sampling String Vacua Using Generative Models: Introduction

 \section{Introduction}

 String theory is a leading proposal for quantum gravity.
-Compactificatifying string theory on some miniscule, compact space allows us to connect the theory with four-dimensional physics.
-This procedure famously leads to a vast landscape of string theory vacua \cite{Ashok:2003gk,Acharya:2006zw,Taylor:2015xtz,Constantin:2018xkj,Loges:2022mao}.
-A key problem in string phenomenology is that most of these vacua are expected to eventually fail to meet observational constraints, such as a particle spectrum matching that of the standard model, or a de Sitter cosmology with small positive cosmological constant.
+Compactifying string theory on some miniscule, compact space allows us to connect the theory with four-dimensional physics.
+This procedure famously leads to a vast landscape of string theory vacua.\footnote{Their magnitude has been estimated in the type IIB and M-theory setting in \cite{Ashok:2003gk,Acharya:2006zw}, F-theory vacua have been counted in \cite{Taylor:2015xtz}, type IIA vacua in \cite{Loges:2022mao} and vacua obtained from heterotic string theory have been enumerated in \cite{Constantin:2018xkj}.} A key problem in string phenomenology is that most of these vacua are expected to eventually fail to meet observational constraints, such as a particle spectrum matching that of the standard model, or a de Sitter cosmology with small positive cosmological constant.

 The vastness of the string theory landscape results from the large number of suitable compact manifolds $X$, and the freedom in choosing certain integer quantities $\bf{x} \in \mathbb{Z}^n$ that describe quantized objects that may fill the compact space.
-The complexity of string theory, and the intricate geometry of compact, high-dimensional, manifolds, renders the problem of identifying tuples \Xx ~that yield realistic vacua computationally complex; leading compactification scenarios include both NP-complete and NP-hard problems \cite{Denef:2006ad,Cvetic:2010ky,Halverson:2018cio}.
+The complexity of string theory, and the intricate geometry of compact, high-dimensional, manifolds, renders the problem of identifying tuples \Xx ~that yield realistic vacua computationally complex; leading compactification scenarios include both NP-complete \cite{Denef:2006ad,Cvetic:2010ky} and NP-hard problems \cite{Halverson:2018cio}.
 Similarly, the enormity of the landscape means that systematic explorations are only possible in highly restrictive settings.